YEN Terminal

 CLI commands:

 Commands run immediately inside YEN because bundled shell integration is already active there.
-In external shells, run yen init zsh or yen init bash once, then restart that shell so wrappers like y, chat, mail, and weather, btop, and fastfetch route to YEN.
+In external shells, run yen init zsh or yen init bash once, then restart that shell so wrappers like y, weather, btop, and fastfetch route to YEN.

 CommandDescription